 This essential field experience has proven invaluable when working on paintings in the studio, illustrating bird identification guides and producing wildlife interpretation illustrations for nature reserves and visitor centres.

-Richard lives in Wivenhoe, on the Colne estuary, with his wife Sally and Buster the border terrier.
+Richard lives in Wivenhoe, on the Colne estuary, with his wife Sally.